Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law enforcement warrantless drone surveillance (725 ILCS 167)

-Pattern of violations results in 6-12 month suspension of agency drone authority
+Pattern violations result in loss of agency drone authority for 6-12 months

-ClassificationClass 4 Felony (first); Class 3 Felony (subsequent)
+ClassificationClass 4 Felony (1st); Class 3 Felony (subsequent)

-ClassificationClass 4 Felony; Class 3 if law enforcement officer involved
+ClassificationClass 4 Felony; Class 3 if law enforcement officer is party

 ClassificationClass B Misdemeanor